Feastio

 The only other three-star Michelin restaurant I've eaten at so far was Eleven Madison Park in New York City.

-Geranium was a step above that experience in terms of menu creativity, service (I liked that some courses are served by chefs), and overall atmosphere (it's a smaller space and more casual).
+Geranium was a step above that experience regarding menu creativity, service (I liked that the chefs served some courses), and overall atmosphere (a smaller space and more casual).

 Plan Your Visit